kayslay/todaytvseries_organizer/readme.md

             $ cd /path/of/downloaded/rar/files
             $ tv_org

-This project is learning process for me.
+This project is learning experience for me.

 ## Config File Settings